ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

 Felix, John and Ron
 </p>

 Sometime before I was born, my father decided that it wasn't safe to have a bayonet in a house with two boys who enjoyed playing army.
 So, he used a vice to crimp the bayonet's metal sheath.
-This made it impossible to draw the bayonet from its sheath.
+This made it impossible to draw the bayonet.

 My father passed away in 1969.
 In time, my brothers and I grew up and moved away.
-But my mother kept the bayonet until her death in 2001.
+But my mother, Florence,  kept the bayonet until her death in 2001.
 That's when it came into my possession.
 By then, I had a son, named Martin, and a daughter, named Dorothy.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/me_martin_and_dorothy.jpg">